 Do you have short antique tractor related story to tell?
 This is the place to share it!
-If you have a longer story please Contact Us so that we can publish it in an upcoming issue of the on-line magazine.
+If you have a longer story please Contact Us so that we can publish it in an article.

 My Email Address: Not Displayed

 Gatherin of the Orange - by Rick Nikolich.
 In July of 1998 I was talking to fellow Allis Chalmers collector Mike Schilling about the annual "Gathering of The Orange" AC show coming up in August of 1999.
 He got this wild idea that we should get a convoy of AC tractors and drive them from Charlotte, Michigan 105 miles to LaGrange, Indiana.

 Looking for rear rims for allis chalmers D-17.
 14.9 - 28 4 RAIL SLIPLOCK

 TRADEMARK DISCLAIMER: Tradenames and Trademarks referred to within Yesterday's Tractor Co. products and within the Yesterday's Tractor Co. websites are the property of their respective trademark holders.
 None of these trademark holders are affiliated with Yesterday's Tractor Co., our products, or our website nor are we sponsored by them.
 John Deere and its logos are the registered trademarks of the John Deere Corporation.
 Agco, Agco Allis, White, Massey Ferguson and their logos are the registered trademarks of AGCO Corporation.
 Case, Case-IH, Farmall, International Harvester, New Holland and their logos are registered trademarks of CNH Global N.V.
 Yesterday's Tractors - Antique Tractor Headquarters